SpaceWire: Network layer

 The network data frames look as follows:

 One or more address bytes are used for the routing.
-Addresses are either physical ones (0-31), or logical ones.
+Addresses are either physical ones (0–31), or logical ones.
 The difference is that the physical addresses are deleted from the frame header during routing - which is used for hop-based routing (based on path specified in the frame itself).
 Logical addresses may be deleted as well, depending on the router configuration.

 Interconnection

 The hardware devices may be connected either directly, or via a SpaceWire router.
-In the former case, usually pairs of devices are used to guarantee a fail-safe operation - which is however handled by the software.
+In the former case, usually pairs of devices are used to guarantee a fail-safe operation, which is handled by the software.

 A SpaceWire router is usually a crossbar switch-type device, operating in wormhole switching mode.
 This also may limit the speed of the communication to the lowest common speed.
 The routing decisions are based on the programmed routing table and the initial incoming frame contents.

 Uses

 SpaceWire is used all around the globe.

 Its use began primarily in ESA projects, but it is currently used by NASA, JAXA, RKA, and many other organizations and companies.
 Some NASA projects using it include the James Webb Space Telescope, Swift's Burst Alert Telescope, the Lunar Reconnaissance Orbiter, LCROSS, the Geostationary Operational Environmental Satellite (GOES-R), and the SCaN Testbed, previously known as the Communications, Navigation, and Networking Reconfigurable Testbed (CoNNeCT).
 It has also been selected by the United States Department of Defense for Operationally Responsive Space.
-SpaceWire initiatives are being coordinated between several Space Agencies in the frame of CCSDS in order to extend its communication model to the Network and Transport Layers of the OSI model.
+SpaceWire initiatives are being coordinated between several space agencies in the frame of Consultative Committee for Space Data Systems (CCSDS) in order to extend its communication model to the network and transport layers of the OSI model.

 SpaceWire supports highly fault-tolerant networks and systems, which is one reason for its popularity.

 Protocols

 The ESA has a draft specification in place for the Protocol ID.

-The following Protocol ID's have been assigned in ECSS-E-ST-50-11:
+The following Protocol ID's have been assigned in ECSS-E-ST-50-51C: